 Orange offer very good prices for the ADSL packages, but in my experience (and that of a few other people I know) their customer service is very bad.

-After initially starting my ADSL contract with Orange, I cancelled it because of problems and delays in getting connected.
-Their offer of mobile internet pay-as-you-go whilst I was waiting for the landline ADSL connection never materialised.
+After initially starting my internet contract with Orange, I cancelled it because of problems and delays in getting connected.
+Their offer of mobile internet pay-as-you-go whilst I was waiting for the internet connection never materialised.
 When I eventually cancelled, Orange blocked the line for 15 days.

 Mobile Internet in Spain